A scalable optimization approach for equitable facility location: Methodology and transportation applications: A Framework for Equitable Facility Location

-To quantify the quality of access of a geographic region to an amenity, we use the Kolm-Pollak EDE applied to the distribution of distances that each member of the population must travel to reach a facility that offers that amenity.
-We assume that residential data is aggregated (at the census block level, for example), so we include a parameter to weight distances according to number of residents.
+Transportation planners and geographers need to evaluate how equitably a network serves its population.
+The Kolm-Pollak EDE addresses this by quantifying accessibility while penalizing disparities in service.
+To apply this metric to facility networks, we measure the distance each resident must travel to reach their nearest facility, weighted by population density since residential data is typically aggregated at the census block level (the USA's smallest census reporting area).
 Let $p_r$ represent the population of residential area $r \in R$, and let $z_r$ represent the distance that residents of $r$ must travel to reach a facility.
-In this case, the Kolm-Pollak EDE is,
+The Kolm-Pollak EDE for this distribution is,